matplotlib/matplotlib/doc/users/github_stats.rst

 * :ghissue:`4749`: Incorrect dependency handling from local pip
 * :ghissue:`9812`: figure_enter_event generates base Event and not LocationEvent
 * :ghissue:`10677`: Bug: Example from matplotlib.afm not working
 * :ghissue:`10673`: Creating a 6 DoF plot of a quadcopter.
 * :ghissue:`10671`: %gui wx crashes jupyter notebook kernel
 * :ghissue:`10670`: matplotlib power spectral density (PSD) normalize
 * :ghissue:`10567`: imshow in 2.1: color resolution depends on outliers?
 * :ghissue:`10616`: get error when show a picture(image) : 'numpy.ndarray' object has no attribute 'mask'
 * :ghissue:`10627`: Surprising alignment of (multiple) colorbars with constrained layout active
 * :ghissue:`10647`: matplotlib with joblib with requests hangs
-* :ghissue:`10617`: Can't save pgfs with text and dates
 * :ghissue:`10630`: Adding NCL colortables to default matplotlib colormaps
 * :ghissue:`10641`: Take too much memory and too long to save into figure
 * :ghissue:`10619`: bar plot fails with units